 Beyond lower administrative costs, greater SNAP participation can also have positive economic effects.
 For example, an analysis found that every \$1 increase in SNAP benefits in 2009 (during the recession) spurred \$1.70 in economic activity.
-SNAP benefits allow families with low incomes to xvi Broad-based categorical eligibility is a policy allowing households or individuals to automatically qualify for SNAP if they have already been deemed eligible for other means-tested public programs such as Temporary Assistance for Needy Families (TANF).

-spend earned income on other necessities besides food, further stimulating the economy and ensuring families have access to needed resources.
+SNAP benefits allow families with low incomes to spend earned income on other necessities besides food, further stimulating the economy and ensuring families have access to needed resources.
 SNAP benefits are also well-targeted to reach families with very low levels of income; research has found that 92 percent of SNAP benefits are provided to households at or below the poverty line and 55 percent of benefits are provided to those at or below 50 percent of the poverty line.
-The Center on Budget and Policy Priorities reports that 97 percent of SNAP dollars are spent within a month, allowing the benefits to flow back into the economy quickly.
-Benefits to flow back into the
+The Center on Budget and Policy Priorities reports that 97 percent of SNAP dollars are spent within a month, which allows the benefits to flow back into the economy quickly.